 A police officer from Queens, New York is now being sued following an arrest and charge for drunkenly pointing a gun at a waitress’ head without cause in 2019.

-The lawsuit: The victim, Hyunjung Ki, gave a detailed recap of what happened during the 2019 incident in her lawsuit filed under the Brooklyn Federal Court on Sept.
-16, according to New York Daily News.
+The victim, Hyunjung Ki, gave a detailed recap of what happened during the 2019 incident in her lawsuit filed under the Brooklyn Federal Court on Sept.
+16, according to New York Daily News

 - In her statement, Ki said on her first day of work that NYPD Officer Hyun Kim entered Apple Tree Café in Flushing around 10 p.m. on Oct.
 8, 2019, with NYPD Sergeant Jung Kim.